hannahbarrow/boat_scans/README.md

-# boat_scans
+# NCCS Marine Survey Data Entry App
-NCCS marine survey data entry app by Hannah Barrow - 2026
+by Hannah Barrow - 2026

 You will see that in the docs folder, there is also an app titled "pilot_boat_entry_app.R".